 Buying a used car offers shoppers the opportunity to purchase a quality vehicle at an affordable price.
-Whether you’re planning to purchase a used car from a dealer or a private seller, you should be prepared to thoroughly research your purchase and explore the used car market.
+If you’re planning to purchase a used car from a dealer you should be prepared to thoroughly research your purchase and explore the used car market.
 Below, we offer a how-to guide with information that answers common questions shoppers have when researching for a used car.

 What’s the best used car for me?